Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Further discussion and results

 We remark that there are several different and inequivalent notions of ``terminal points'' in use in continuum theory.
 The above definition can be found e.g.\ in \cite[Definition~3]{fugatedecomposable}, and differs, in particular, from that of Miller \cite[p.~131]{millerunicoherent}.
-On the other hand, the distinction is not essential for our purposes, since both notions coincide for the types of continua studied in this paper. \item Roughly speaking, $X$ has span zero if two points cannot exchange their position by travelling within $X$ without meeting somewhere. \item Intuitively, a continuum is arc-like if it looks like an arc when viewed at arbitrarily high, but finite, precision.
-As we discuss in Section \ref{sec:topology}, there are a number of equivalent definitions, the most important of which is that $X$ is arc-like if and only if it can be written as an inverse limit of arcs with surjective bonding maps. \item Any two pseudo-arcs, as defined above, are homeomorphic \cite[Theorem~1]{binghereditarilyindecomposable}; for this reason, we also speak about \emph{the pseudo-arc}.
+On the other hand, the distinction is not essential for our purposes, since both notions coincide for the types of continua studied in this paper. \item As we discuss in Section \ref{sec:topology}, there are a number of equivalent definitions of arc-like continua, the most important of which is that $X$ is arc-like if and only if it can be written as an inverse limit of arcs with surjective bonding maps. \item Any two pseudo-arcs, as defined above, are homeomorphic \cite[Theorem~1]{binghereditarilyindecomposable}; for this reason, we also speak about \emph{the pseudo-arc}.
 We refer to Exercise 1.23 in \cite{continuumtheory} for a construction that shows the existence of such an object, the introduction to Section 12 in the same book for a short history, and to \cite{lewispseudoarc} for a survey of further results. \end{enumerate}